gradddev/socket_io/README.md

-# socket_io (alpha)
+# socket_io

 The Socket.IO plugin for the Flutter.

-Only Android currently supported, but I'm working on the iOS version.
+Currently, only beta version ready for the Android.

 ## Getting Started